abauer1854/CMSC447HW2/README.md

 8. npm install to get dependencies
 9. run npm start, this will boot up the front end on localhost:3001 in a browser.
 The site should have data listed from the database if server has already been booted.
 10. Ctrl C in terminal to stop running

-I am sorry that I am making you actually install the stuff I used, but I can not figure out how to make a virtual enviornment for nodejs and I am running out of time on this submission.
-Thank you